U.S. court revives oil companies' lawsuit over WWII site cleanup

-A divided U.S. appeals court on Monday revived efforts by oil companies to force the federal government to reimburse them for the cost to clean up a southern California site where they had dumped toxic sludge during World War Two.
+April 28 A divided U.S. appeals court on Monday revived efforts by oil companies to force the federal government to cover their costs to clean up a southern California site where they had dumped toxic sludge during World War Two.

 By a 2-1 vote, the U.S. Court of Appeals for the Federal Circuit reversed the dismissal of claims by BP Plc, Chevron Corp and Royal Dutch Shell Plc in a now 23-year-old case that their wartime contracts to produce gas to fuel military aircraft entitled them to reimbursement.